What is temporary housing?

 Do I have to pay for temporary housing?

-You may have to pay for the temporary accommodation, even if you’re not working.
+You will have to pay for temporary housing, even if you’re not working.

 You may also have to pay a service charge to cover things like electricity and gas.
-We’ll tell you the amount you have to pay before you move in.
+We’ll tell you how much you have to pay before you move in.

 Your Housing Officer will help you claim Housing Benefit and Council Tax Support.

-Can I take by own furniture and belongings?
+Can I take my own furniture and belongings?

-You probably won’t be able to take all your belongings into temporary accommodation.
-You’ll need to arrange for them to go into storage.
+It is unlikely you will be able to take all your belongings with you.
+You’ll need to put them into storage.

 Can I take pets with me?

 Most temporary places won’t accept pets.
-You’ll need to get your pets looked after by friends, family or an animal charity.
+You may need to get your pets looked after by friends, family or an animal charity.

 Moving on at short notice

 We may move you to different temporary housing at short notice.
 This will depend on demand and availability across the city.
-We will always make sure the accommodation is suitable for your household’s needs.
+We always make sure the accommodation is suitable for your needs.

 Rules you must agree to

-When you move into temporary accommodation, you’ll have to sign an agreement or some ‘house rules’.
-This agreement will cover things like:
+When you move into temporary accommodation, you’ll have to sign an agreement.
+This agreement which will cover things like:

 - how you’re expected to behave